 Example of SMART goal: “Eat 5 Big Kahunas Burgers by the end of March 2020.”

 The technique has two basic rules.
 First is called a 2-minute rule and states that if an email response takes less than 2 minutes, you should reply immediately rather than put it off for later.
 You’ll get over with the email and it will no longer distract you.
-The rest of your emails should be forwarded to your task management tool and treated as other tasks.
-You can set due date, prioritise them and you’ll be sure it won’t slip your memory.
-You can then follow up on the message when you have time and when you’re ready.
+The rest of your emails should be forwarded to your task management tool and treated as other pieces of work.

-The simple technique will let you prevent your inbox from becoming yet another to-do list and will help you avoid getting distracted every time you receive an email which takes time to reply to.
-And of course, there’s no need to keep an eye on your inbox all the time.
-Instead, you can allocate come time during your work day to reading and replying to emails ad forwarding them to your task management tool.
+The simple technique will let you prevent your inbox from becoming yet another one thing on your to-do list and will help you avoid getting distracted every time you receive an email which takes time to reply to.

 Timeboxing, as the name suggests, helps you increase your productivity by managing time effectively.
-According to this technique, you work the most productively if you put some structure into your daily routine.
-You can do it by categorising your tasks and allocating particular periods of time to specific types of work.
-To do it, you need to split your day into time boxes and assign your tasks to them so that you avoid interruptions and can focus completely on one type of work.
+According to this technique, people work the most productively if you put some structure into their daily routine.
+You can do it by categorising your duties and allocating particular periods of time to specific types of work.
+To do it, you need to split your day into time boxes and assign your tasks to them so that you avoid interruptions and can focus completely on specific type of work.

-You will do your tasks faster and more efficiently if they are similar rather than you do unrelated tasks one by one, as each of them requires some time to get into.
-This technique can be successfully combined with other techniques, for instance with the Zero Inbox technique.
+You will do your work faster and more efficiently if they are similar rather than you do unrelated assignments one by one, as each of them requires some time to get into.
+This technique can be successfully combined with other productivity techniques, for instance with the Zero Inbox technique.

 Since the choice of productivity techniques is so big, you might end up confused as to how to choose one for yourself.
-Well, there is certainly not one technique that works for everyone, so the best way to go about choosing one is to, first of all, think about the character of your work and the most important things you need to focus on.
-Then, take into account your personality type, as some methods are definitely not for everyone.
-At the same time, observe your productivity peaks and find methods which best reflect them.
-Trust your intuition and once you eliminate some techniques which don’t seem convincing, try the rest out yourself and see which is the most suitable for yourself.
-Then just stick to it and you’ll see the results.
+Well, there is certainly not one technique that works for all productive people, so the best way to go about choosing one is to, first of all, think about the character of your work and the most important things you need to focus on.
+Then, take into account your personality type and how you like to operate.
+At the same time, observe your productivity peaks and find productivity methods which best reflect them.
+Don’t mind other people, they can be entirely different.
+Trust your intuition and once you eliminate some working techniques which don’t seem convincing, try the rest out yourself and see which is the most suitable for yourself.

 And remember to be understanding for yourself and not feel bad if you’re less productive at times – it happens to everyone.
 You just need some time to rest and recharge your batteries and if so, do it.
 Your productivity will only increase if you’re relaxed and motivated!